carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 this workshop, follow along in the provided environment.

-# Navigating the JuptyerLab interface
+## Starting up JupyterLab

-Open our LSIT JupyterLab in a fresh web browser window.
+Open our [LSIT JupyterLab](what's the final URL?) in a fresh web browser window.

 Select 'Carpentry Workshop' under the server options.
 It will take a few minutes to fire up your virtual machines.

 ![server options](../fig/server-options.PNG)

+## Navigating the JuptyerLab interface

 When you first open JupyterLab, you will find a file browser tab on the far left side of the screen.
 This is where we can manage our files and navigate in-and-out of directories.
 The window that is labeled "Launcher" contains options for what to start up.
 For this workshop, we will be using Python 3 Notebook and Terminal.

-Lastly, note the toolbar found at the top on the screen.
+Next, note the toolbar found at the top on the screen.
 There, you will find options that are needed to run and save programs you write.

 ![first look at the jupyter lab interface](../fig/first-look-jupyter.png)

-To start off, we need to create the directory that we will be working in.
+To start off, we need to create some directories that we will be working in.
 Open the file browser and create a folder to store all of your workshop files in (e.g. data, python notebooks).
 To create a folder, select the icon that is highlighted in the above image.
 We have chosen to name the folder `twarc-run`. <strong>We will organize all of our work in this folder, and this folder will be our home directory.</strong>

 Inside of `twarc-run`, let's make two more folders.
 Please create one folder that is named `source-data`, and create a second folder named `output-data`.
 Source-data is where we will store twitter data we collect during the workshop.
 The output-data folder for is where we will store twitter data we process. `output-data` should not be inside of `source-data`, and vice versa.
 Instead, both folders should be inside of `twarc-run`.

 Since `source-data` is where we will store our original data files, please open this data folder and upload all of the datafiles:

-- `taxday.jsonl`
+- `taxday.jsonl` tweets from American tax day, 2022
-- `one_tweet.jsonl`
+- `one_tweet.jsonl` a single tweet to look at
-- `utils.zip`
 - dong, dong, dong

+And create another folder to contain all the `.py` files in:
+- `utils.zip` don't upload the zip file. unzip it and upload the individual `.py` files.

 If you have not downloaded the data, please